 See page A-5 for additional detail under the Code.
 Although this report does not set the contribution rates, it does reflect the amounts to be expensed.
 On page 2 of this report, we have illustrated the expense amounts as if this policy were also in effect for these amounts.

-Actual contributions are developed in the valuation of the pension plan for Federated City employees based on a non-standard method that is wholly different than that prescribed under GASB.
+Actual contributions are developed in the actual valuation for the Plan and these contributions are based on a method wholly different than that prescribed under GASB.